Geosurf Review

 API Access

-You can also use Geosurf’s proxies via a residential proxy API.
+You can use Geosurf’s proxies via a residential proxy API.
 It allows whitelisting and removing IPs, monitoring traffic and balance information, and retrieving available proxies in particular locations.

 Supporting Tools